 Our investment adviser's investment team is led by its investment committee and is responsible for all aspects of our investment process.
-The current members of the investment committee are Joseph B. Alala, III, our chief executive officer, president, chairman of our Board of Directors and the managing partner and chief investment officer of our investment adviser, M. Hunt Broyhill, a partner of our investment adviser, and John F. McGlinn, our chief operating officer, secretary and treasurer, and a director of our investment adviser.
+The current members of the investment committee are Joseph B. Alala, III, our chief executive officer, chairman of our Board of Directors and the managing partner and chief investment officer of our investment adviser, M. Hunt Broyhill, a partner of our investment adviser, and John F. McGlinn, our chief operating officer, secretary and treasurer, and a director of our investment adviser.
 Christopher B. Norton serves as chief risk officer and a director of our investment adviser.
-Richard Wheelahan, our chief compliance officer, Michael S. Marr, Randall Fontes, Adam Richeson, Mario Shaffer, and Davis Hutchens serve as directors of our investment adviser, and Casey Swercheck, Eric Althofer, Michael Graham and Christian MacCarron each serve as vice presidents of our investment adviser.
-Steve Riddell serves as the manager of our investment adviser's liquid credit platform.
+Richard Wheelahan, our chief compliance officer, Michael S. Marr, Randall Fontes, Adam Richeson, Mario Shaffer, and Davis Hutchens serve as directors of our investment adviser, and Casey Swercheck, Eric Althofer, Jack Vander Leeuw and Christian MacCarron each serve as vice presidents of our investment adviser.
 While the investment strategy involves a team approach, whereby potential transactions are screened by various members of the investment team, Mr. Alala and one other member of the investment committee of Capitala Investment Advisors must approve investments in order for them to proceed.
 Messrs.
 Alala and McGlinn meet weekly and, together with Mr. Broyhill, on an as needed basis, depending on the nature and volume of investment opportunities.
 Capitala Investment Advisors' investment committee has worked together for over ten years.
 See "Portfolio Management."
 The stages of our investment selection process are as follows: